Andreas-Menzel/ADDS-DJI-AndroidApp/README.md

 #### Mode States

-As mentioned above, a High-Level Operation Mode can be in one of the following
+As mentioned above, an Operation Mode can be in one of the following states:
-states:

 - `start`: The mode was just started and no command was sent yet.
 - `attempting`: The desired command was issued to the DJI MSDK and is currently